Time to come clean.

 That’s the way that French exchange student of democracy Dee Tocqueville explained it when he was here: “In America the majority draws a formidable circle around thought.
 Inside those limits, the writer is free; but unhappiness awaits him if he dares to leave them.”

 He talked funny like that not only because he’s an old graduate, but French as well.
 But hey, did he have the circle jerk wired, or what?
 That’s why the circle at The Ball copies the French.
 Everyone copies les Francais, nest pas?
 They’re so formidable.
 And France has reason to claim leadership as number-one tergiversatyrs.
 During their Thermidor Ball, they sang, “I’m OK, you’re OK, but les autres— non, non— not OK!” as they danced under the guillotine.
+Same as Vichy folks danced for the Nazis.

 “And me?
 I was one of those others”— Boyman suffers a momentary recollection of miserable alienation— “Maybe that’s why I just couldn’t get with it.
 I missed the circle.
 I couldn’t evolve!
 I couldn’t even transition!
 The closest I could get to glamorous action was at the supermarket where I buy the splendor leering out of every magazine along with my sour pickles and lonely TV dinners.
 All those keen… er, those awesome alter egos shown smiling behind mirrored sunglasses, doing their beautiful thing in some amazing gated place where the sun schmoozes an equatorial sea, or dancing till dawn at the Tergiversatyrs’ Ball.”

 But that was then.
-So it’s easy to imagine how proud Boyman feels presently, finally being invited into such hoity toity… uh, scuze me… being drawn into the company of such awesome presences there at The Ball.
-He can’t grab his autograph book fast enough as he’s swept into that exclusive circle.
+So it’s easy to imagine how proud Boyman feels presently, finally being invited into such hoity toity… uh, scuze me… being drawn into the company of such upscale presences there at The Ball.
+He can’t grab his autograph book fast enough as he’s swept into that dazzling exclusive circle.
 And who does Boyman snag first but the actual CEO of The Ball strolling by, one quite willing to share the wonder of his own creation:

 “You wanna know the thing that really fascinates me?”
-Says the head of the Tergiversation Funding Committee (And damn proud of it!).
+Says the head of Tergiversation Funding (And damn proud of it!).
 He’s been more than a little responsible toward promoting… uh, that is, raising the consciousness of the whole tergiversation phenomenon… er, that is, transition …tergiversation transition.

 “I mean,” he expands, “what really really fascinates is the freedom.”